 - NRR: 28

-For portable hearing protection without the weight and pressure of ear muffs a plug is a great option to try.
+A plug is an excellent option for portable hearing protection without the weight and pressure of ear muffs.

-Besides increased portability of a hearing plug, you’ll also enjoy benefits such as:
+Besides the increased portability of a hearing plug, you’ll also enjoy benefits such as the following:

 - Throw-away use (though most can be re-used)